galvandaniel/sand-sim/README.md

 SDL2 is required for sand-sim to run.

 For Windows users, this means the provided "SDL2.dll" and "SDL2_image.dll" must be present in the same directory as "sand.exe".
-(This is already set up in the "sandwin" directory)
+(This is already set up correctly in the "sandwin" directory)

 sand-sim can then be run using the "sand.exe" executable.